PureStorage-OpenConnect/AzureDevOps-Fa-Docker-Volume-Ci-Pipeline/README.md

 - seedDockerVolume

-    Name of the docker volume container the test data, in this specific example this containers a SQL Server database, eligable docker       volumes are those whose names should appear on the Linux server after issuing a docker volume ls command
+    Name of the docker volume containing the test data, in this specific example this contains a SQL Server database, eligable docker       volumes are those whose names appear after issuing a docker volume ls command on the Linux server

 - sideCarServerIpAddr

-    IP address of the Linux server used for spinning up the containerised SQL Server instances used in this example
+    IP address of the Linux server used for spinning up the containerised SQL Server instances

 - winAgentPool